 your dissatisfaction and sought to remedy the problem before you

 left.
 If you quit, it is your burden to prove that there was

 good cause for leaving.
 When applying for benefits, after

-quitting a job, you will be scheduled to attend a
+quitting a job, you will be scheduled for a

-pre-determination hearing to establish whether you had good
+pre-determination hearing by mail to establish whether you had good

 cause for leaving.
 Your employer will be notified of this

-hearing and will be invited to attend or to send in a written
+hearing and will be invited to also send in a written

 collect Unemployment Insurance Benefits?